PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 $ ssh aturing@della.princeton.edu "touch myfile"
 ```

-Note that you can also use the approach above to run scripts on the HPC cluster without formally connecting.
+Note that you can also use the approach above to run scripts on an HPC cluster.
 For instance, when you start the day, you could run a single command on your laptop that would trigger an analysis script on, say, Della.
-If the script generated webpages then the output could be viewed on `https://tigress-web.princeton.edu/~<YourNetID>/`.
+If the script generated webpages as the output then those pages could be viewed on `https://tigress-web.princeton.edu/~<YourNetID>/`.